YPYT/manabook/README.md

 # Manabook

 ## The problem to try to solve by building this particular marketplace app.
-In my home country (Japan), there is a day for resource garbage, and the day is fixed for discarding no longer needed resources (newspapers, cardboard boxes, textbooks, etc.).
-Whenever I go to the garbage disposal site on the day of the garbage collection, I always see piles of textbooks that are still in usable condition.
-Also, at the beginning of a new school year, students are required to purchase certain textbooks, which cost approximately $300 to $500 in total.
-These costs are not low, and there are many people who cannot afford them.
-Such people attempt to find specific textbooks online or at used bookstores, but sites such as Amazon and E-bay offer a wide variety of products other than textbooks, and when there is no used bookstore nearby, it takes time to find a specific textbook.

-## Why should this problem be solved?
+Why should this problem be solved?
+1. Some people are wasting resources by throwing away their learning materials, such as textbooks that could still be used.
-By reusing textbooks that are no longer in use, we can save resources and energy to produce textbooks.
-When textbooks are discarded as recyclable waste, they are recycled as used paper, etc., but this does not save the resources needed to make new textbooks.
-It also does not save the cost of education for those who want to buy textbooks.
+- This problem is not good for the environment and we need to save resources and energy.
+By reusing textbooks that are no longer in use, we can save the resources and energy used to produce new textbooks.
+When textbooks are discarded as recyclable waste, they are recycled as used paper, and so on, but this does not save the resources used to make new textbooks.

-This application is dedicated to unused textbooks, so people do not have to worry about where to buy and sell their textbooks.
+2. The cost of learning materials is high, especially at university.
+- At the beginning of a new school year, students must purchase specific textbooks, which cost approximately $300 to $500 in total.
+These costs are not low, and not everyone can afford to get brand new textbooks.
+This marketplace application helps them offer cheaper prices.

+3. When you are trying to find a specific textbook on a website such as Amazon or e-bay, they have too many categories not involved in educational materials, so it takes time to find a specific book that you want.
+- Usually, students must buy textbooks before their school courses begin.
+Therefore, they cannot waste time looking for textbooks.

-The application will benefit everyone, including the environment.
+This application is just for educational materials and will benefit everyone, including the environment.

 ## Links
 - [GitHub:](https://github.com/YPYT/manabook.git)